fabiogoma/wordpress/README.md

 # Autmatically provisioning WordPress

 I recently went mad and decided to install Windows 10 on my laptop, which had Fedora Linux since I acquired it back in 2015.

-I lack of knowledge and experience with Windows, but I decided to build something similiar to my previous demos, which is an automated solution to provision a virtual machine and set it up from the ground up, installing and configuring all needed dependencies to get [WordPress](https://wordpress.org/) up and running.
+I lack of knowledge and experience on Windows, but I decided to build something similiar to my previous demos, which is an automated solution to provision a virtual machine and set it up from the ground up, installing and configuring all needed dependencies to get [WordPress](https://wordpress.org/) up and running.

 >[WordPress](https://wordpress.org/) is a free and open-source content management system based on PHP and MySQL.
 Features include a plugin architecture and a template system.
 It is most associated with blogging but supports other types of web content including more traditional mailing lists and forums, media galleries, and online stores.